-I’m going to go over each of the shapes, why it’s important and some skills which require you to do it.
+We’re going to go over each of the shapes, why it’s important, and some skills which require you to do it.

 Pike: You see the pike shape on each of the events, just like the tuck.
 You will learn pike jumps on both floor and beam.
 And as you advance on floor, you will learn a back pike and front pike, after you learn the tuck versions.
 On bars, you can see the pike shape in many different skills, including a kip.
 There are many different flipping vaults that use the pike shape.

 Split: The split shape shows up constantly on floor and beam in gymnastics!
 A split on floor is a key part of flexibility as a gymnast.
 Starting with level 1, a split jump is required in each of the compulsory levels on either floor or beam.
 After learning split jumps, gymnasts learn split leaps, and then switch leaps.

 Straight Stand: The straight stand, or straight body position is EVERYWHERE in gymnastics.
 This is the most important position to master.
 As a gymnast, you need to be able to stand with your bottom squeezed, hips tucked under, core tight, and with your arms straight and by your ears.